jag-ermeister/article/article.md

 ![outdated scan response](./outdated_scan_response.png)

-This record's `Event Type` is `Scan Response` packet.
+This packet's `Event Type` is `Scan Response`.
 This includes our Service UUID.

 So it turns out that the raw data that we received in nRF Connect is actually a combination of the data from the Advertising and Scan Response packets.